-A new Commission will have a Kick Off meeting with at least one member of the Executive Board.
-In this meeting, board member(s) will outline the commission's scope, goals, objectives, and corresponding tasks.
-Information vital to the success of the Commission will be discussed.
-All Commission Members' attendance at the Kick Off is required, and all Commission Members must have completed Member Onboarding prior to the Kick Off.
+A new commission will have a Kick Off meeting with at least one member of the Executive Board.
+In this meeting, Executive Board member(s) will outline the commission's scope, goals, objectives, and corresponding tasks.
+Information vital to the success of the commission will be discussed.
+Attendance at the Kick Off is required, and everyone must have completed onboarding prior to this meeting.